 Currently, the Belfast Trust provide a perinatal and paediatric pathology service on a regional basis across Northern Ireland.

 The current consultant paediatric pathologist working in Northern Ireland is leaving his post in Belfast Trust early in 2019.
-To date there have been no applicants to join the service in Northern Ireland despite repeated recruitment drives nationally and internationally.

 The primary purpose of a hospital perinatal and paediatric pathology service is to conduct post-mortem examinations.
 The great majority of paediatric post-mortems in Northern Ireland are babies who are stillborn, as well as late miscarriages and babies who survive only a short time after birth It also includes, much more rarely, hospital post-mortem examinations of older babies and children.